How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge

 This won’t be groundbreaking but it needs constant reinforcement.

-Whether you play Fortnite on console, PC or mobile (good luck with that), you must make sure you’re in the best position possible.
+Whether you play Fortnite on Xbox, Playstation, Nintendo Switch, PC or mobile (good luck with that), you must make sure you’re in the best position possible.
 Otherwise you’ll unnecessarily be at risk of a whole bunch of musculoskeletal stiffness, aches and pains.

 How To Find Your Best Position